Human Resources University: History

 HRU was created as a result of critical necessity, identified in high-level studies by the Chief Human Capital Officers (CHCO) Council in 2009.
 This governance organization wanted to provide a professional career path and consistency of training content and opportunities for the Federal Human Resources Workforce.
-In 2011 HRU was founded by the CHCO Council, OPM, and with the assistance of the Executive Human Resources Community Leadership across the Federal Government.
+In 2011, HRU was founded by the CHCO Council, OPM, and with the assistance of the Executive Human Resources Community Leadership across the Federal Government.
 HRU was managed by a Provost who reports to the Director of the Office of Personnel Management.

-The founding Provost was Kathryn Medina and she served in this capacity from 2011 to 2012.
-The last provost was Dr. Sydney Smith-Heimbrock.
+The founding Provost, who was also a co-creator of HRU, was Kathryn Medina and she served in this capacity from 2011 to 2012, overseeing the successful launch of HRU.
+In its first two years, HRU had an impact on the government’s HR workforce, earning honors and recognition for the innovative platform that pooled government HR training together to reduce redundancy and waste.

 Present day

-As of Friday, September 14, 2018, HR University (HRU.gov) is no longer an active website.
+As of September 14, 2018, HR University (HRU.gov) is no longer an active website.
 Users will still be able to access available resources via OPM.gov and Telework.gov.

 Leadership

 HRU has had two provosts lead it throughout HRU's history: